deandevl/RserverPkg/README.md

 # RserverPkg
-An R package wrapped around the httpuv package for hosting javascript, html, css, etc. resources in a localhost environment.
+An R package based on the httpuv package for hosting javascript, html, css, etc. resources in a localhost environment.